trntv/yii2-tactician/README.md

 Yii2 Tactician
 ==============
-[Tactician](https://github.com/thephpleague/tactician) is a simple, flexible command bus.
+[Tactician](https://github.com/thephpleague/tactician) is a simple, flexible package allows you to  easy implement Command Bus pattern in your application.
 This package provide it's very basic integration with Yii2

 Installation